The Complete Guide to ServiceNow Implementation

 Workflows: Design workflows to automate approvals, task routing, and notifications using Flow Designer or Workflow Editor.

-Client Scripts & UI Policies: Customize user interfaces and client-side behaviour using scripts and UI policies.
+Client Scripts & UI Policies: Customize user interfaces and client-side behavior using scripts and UI policies.

 Step 7: Testing